zubyul/zubyul.github.io/page2.md

 I have really strong opinions on futurism and What Makes Sci-fi Good, and occasionally enjoy dipping my toes into cosmic horrors beyond knowledge and conscious grasp haunting the edges of the mundane.

 I love viewing the world from the eyes of others.
-In true Ukrainian-Canadian fashion, I try to befriend everyone, even if just a little bit :)
+I try to befriend everyone, even if just a little bit :)

 The rest of my personality can be derived from the elements presented here, and is left as an exercise for the reader.
 Or just email/slack me, it'll be fun.
 Send me your strangest belief held sincerely!